5 Ways to Study the Moon with Preschoolers

 Moonstruck Cat and his firefly pal introduce children to the moon.
 They compare the moon to Earth and the sun.
 You learn about Galileo, the moon landings, and more!

-It’s a delightful book to introduce preschoolers to the moon.
+This fun book is a great way to introduce younger kids to the moon.

 Act out being an astronaut